 Breaking into nursing as a new grad is tough—hospitals want experience, but you need a job to get experience.
 The good news?
-Your clinical rotations, certifications, and passion count more than you think.
+Your clinical rotations, more than 400 hours of them for most BSN grads, count more than most new nurses realize.
+Before you start sending applications, our nurse resume guide walks through exactly how hospital recruiters screen new grad RNs—it's faster to read than it is to write a bad resume.
 Let's build a resume that proves you're ready for the floor.
+Once you've got six months of real shifts behind you, the entry-level nurse resume is your next read.

 “Compassionate new graduate RN with BSN from [University] and 400+ hours of clinical experience across med-surg, pediatrics, and ICU rotations.
 BLS and ACLS certified.
 Eager to provide patient-centered care in a fast-paced hospital environment.”